MindscapeHQ/raygun4android/README.md

 ### Mobile network type information

-Raygun will automatically attach the mobile network type information to the crash report.
+Raygun attaches information about the current network capabilities in every crash report.

-In order to include mobile network type information (e.g. "UMTS"), you need to explicitly request the `READ_PHONE_STATE` permission.
+In order to include details about the mobile network type (e.g. "UMTS"), you need to explicitly request the `READ_PHONE_STATE` permission.

 This functionality is optional.
 If this permission is not granted, the mobile network type will appear as "Unknown".
+The library does not request permissions automatically.

 ## Frequently Asked Questions